 Upon successful completion of this program students will be prepared to sit for the included certification exams.
 The DANB’s RHS exam is a component exam of both the NELDA and CDA certifications.
 The DANB’s ICE exam is a component exam of NELDA, CDA and COA certifications.
 There are no eligibility requirements for taking the RHS or ICE exams, so you can take them at any time.

-This program is supported by an expert educational mentor, Patrice Arevalo.
+This course provides students with certified, skilled facilitators to guide them through their learning experience.
+Facilitators who are well trained in a unique mastery methodology and provide one-on-one instruction to their students to ensure mastery of the course material.
+The course facilitator is available to answer any questions a learner may have including questions on course content, course material, certifications, and even industry questions.
+Facilitators also monitor the progress of learners to ensure training retention and program advancement.
+This program is supported by an expert educational facilitator, Patrice Arevalo.
 Patrice has a degree in medical assisting from The Career College of Northern Nevada as well as a degree in dental assisting from the Community College of the Air Force.
 She is available to provide guidance and motivation for learners throughout the duration of this program.
 As an expert mentor, she will provide answers to learner questions, monitor learner's program progression, and review lesson and program quiz/test results.

 Included in this program are the following textbooks: